 I like to refer to it as a modified cry-it-out method.
 I know I’m one of those “heartless” moms who can just let her child scream endlessly until they fall asleep.
 However, that is not the case for us and what we chose worked wonders for us.

-Below are my sleep training tips that got Blake sleeping through the night and self-soothing within a matter of 3 days.
+Below are my sleep training tips that got my kids sleeping through the night and self-soothing within a matter of 3 days.

 Disclaimer: I am in no way a doctor or sleep professional.
 Any and all statements and suggestions made are solely my opinion and experience.
 Consult with your doctor/professional before attempting any suggestions.